 Please explain to me how Jelena Jankovic can withdraw, due to injury, in a final against Maria Sharapova on Oct.
 3, and then play in the China Open on Oct.
 6?
 Did the same shoulder AND wrist injuries that she had no time whatsoever to treat miraculously disappear and allow her to play and lose in three sets?
 Is that insane, dishonest sportsmanship, or simply a desperate attempt to make the Doha draw?
 I'm baffled.-- William Christian, Lompoc, Calif.

 • The miracles of acupuncture?
 The magic of acai berries?
 Prayer?
 You got me.
 The more charitable view, of course, is that Jankovic was in great pain and deserves our admiration for keeping her commitment to the subsequent event.
 Instead of blaming players, direct your outrage at a playing schedule that treats players like chattel.
 The word that keeps coming to me is: "unsustainable."

 • This is the source of so many of tennis' ills: The tours aren't traditional players' associations.
 They are organizations seeking to represent the interests of both the players and the tournaments.
 Often, this is akin to representing the interests of bait manufacturers and the oral health of fish.
 Many of you have asked, "Why doesn't the ATP cut the schedule?"
-Remember, half the ATP's composition is made up of tournament directors who want to
+Remember, half the ATP's composition is made up of tournament directors who want to add events and commitments!

-• So, can tennis
+• So, can tennis save the economy?

-• Congrats to
+• Congrats to Ken Rosewall.